Lawyer Gina D. Gregory

 This is the second defamation claim filed against Rate My Horse PRO, LLC that the company has successfully defeated.

 Amber Hill Farm’s managing member Elizabeth Vogt (formerly Mandarino) filed the first lawsuit in late 2012 with the assistance of Virginia attorney Tamara Tucker.
-The New Jersey Court tossed the complaint for it’s “failure to state a claim” against the social impact company that benefits horse welfare.
+The New Jersey Court tossed the complaint for it’s “failure to state a claim” against the social impact company that benefits horses.

 Additionally, the Court ruled it, “has no personal jurisdiction over Rate My Horse PRO in this case.”
 You can view the entire case here, including our reporting on the lawsuit.